chornonoh-vova/NagraBankProject/AndroidClient/README.txt

-This is Android Client application
+This is a Android Client application
+Developed using Android Studio in Java